Well, it’s past time we talked about Christian mystery books.

 Because you get to unravel a puzzle and build your faith at the same time.
 And what could be better than that?

-So let’s jump right into the best Christian mystery books around!
+So let’s jump right into the best that these Christian authors have to share!

 Please note that this post contains affiliate links for your convenience.
 If you make a purchase through one of the links, I may make a small commission.
 I only recommend books and resources that I’ve enjoyed personally, or believe that you would like.
 You can read my full disclosure here.
 You will also find information on Scripture translations there.